Aarond3403/MTG-deck-downloader/README.md

 If you see errors related to Python not being installed, download it here: www.python.org/downloads/.

 Credits
-If my MTG Deck Downloader doesn't meet your needs, check out my friend’s version:
+If my MTG Deck Downloader is too dumb, check out my friend’s version:
 SuperiorTabby/MTG-Card-Printer

 Happy deck building! :D